CERAMICS

 Stoneware is pottery made of high-silica clay, which when fired becomes particularly hard and impervious to liquids.
 The term graniteware can be used for pottery made of high-silica clay that is light colored and coated with a glassy, or vitreous, glaze traditionally containing lead.
 Porcelain is the most delicate type of pottery.
 It is made of kaolin, a very fine-grained, white clay, and is not produced by traditional Mexican artisans.

 Mexico's ceramic output is hardly limited to pottery.
-Among the most popular baked-clay items purchased by tourists in central Mexico are árboles de la vida, or "trees of life," produced mainly in Metepec, a southeastern suburb of Toluca.
-These trees, which can stand several feet tall, are fantastically elaborate, and bear among their branches multitudinous figurines of animals, flowers, fruits, angels, and just about anything.
+Among the most popular baked-clay items purchased by tourists in central Mexico are árboles de la vida, or "trees of life," many of which are produced in Metepec, a southeastern suburb of Toluca in México state.
+These trees, which can stand several feet tall, may be fantastically elaborate, and bear among their branches multitudinous figurines of animals, flowers, fruits, angels, and just about anything.
+The one at the left is more typical of the traditional style.